jrheard/blog/_drafts/pure_functions.md

 python_snippets: true
 ---

 The hardest problem in software engineering (aside from choosing _which program to write_) is keeping your program simple enough for maintainers to confidently read, understand, and make changes to.
-This problem is called "**managing complexity**", and there are lots of famous quotes about it[^1].
+This problem is called "**managing complexity**," and there are lots of famous quotes about it[^1].
 Managing complexity is easy when a program is small, but it gets exponentially harder as years pass, the program gets bigger, the engineering organization gets bigger too, and the program's original authors leave.

 Pure functions are **my favorite tool** for managing complexity.
 Let's talk about what they are and why they're so effective.
 Note: I'll be showing examples in Python, but you can write pure functions in **any** programming language.